 1 1/3 cup all purpose flour (maida) – I sometimes substitute half the flour with whole wheat flour

 1/2 cup chocolate chips (optional)

 powdered sugar (optional)

 Preheat oven to 350° F / 180° C

 Mix together butter, sugar and coffee in a bowl.
 To it add eggs and vanilla and mix.

-Combine flour, cocoa powder, baking powder and salt in another bowl.
+Combine flour, cocoa powder, baking soda and salt in another bowl.